AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Methods

 \subsection{Implementation and Scalability}

 Our pipeline is built to ensure scalability, robustness, and reproducibility.
 Initially derived and extensively refactored from an existing PyTorch implementation of \texttt{FixMatch}\footnote{\url{https://github.com/LeeDoYup/FixMatch-pytorch} -- PyTorch code for \texttt{FixMatch} (Accessed 2025-03-28)}, our architecture has been optimised for large-scale datasets, supporting efficient handling of datasets on terabyte scale~\citep[e.g. 100 million \textit{Hubble} images][]{HSTPaper}.

-We handle data in HDF5 or Zarr format to optimise performance during training and inference~\citep{folk2011overview}.
+To maintain efficiency over small and large datasets, \texttt{AnomalyMatch} is able to process the following image formats: